mohamedsalahh/Algebraic-Expression-Parser/README.md

 # Limit in this version
 - Accept only variables and one charcter operands.
-- Accept only one charcter operators
+- Accept only one charcter operators.
-- Accept unray and binary operators
+- Accept unray and binary operators.
-- Accept only postfix unary operators
+- Accept only postfix unary operators.

 # Requirements